semifor/dehoarding/_posts/2014-10-06-abandoned-property-notice.md

 _Abandoned Property Notice_.
 In the email, I let them know that part of my decluttering project is getting rid of the stacks of boxes of their stuff.
 Stuff they left at home when they moved out.
-Stuff they stashed here when the returned from college.
-Stuff they stashed here when the moved from one place to another and needed a _temporary_ place to store a few things.
+Stuff they stashed here when they returned from college.
+Stuff they stashed here when they moved from one place to another and needed a _temporary_ place to store a few things.